Are animals digging up your lawn?

 • Moles.
 Moles spend the majority of their time underground and may find themselves under your house, causing foundational issues with the tunnels they build.

 • Voles.
-Voles build elaborate tunnel systems which could lead them directly under your foundation.
+Voles build elaborate tunnel systems that could lead them directly under your foundation.

 • Woodchucks.
 Woodchucks (or groundhogs) live in burrows dug straight down into the earth.
 Groundhogs prefer wide-open spaces like crop fields, meadows, pastures, near wooded areas, and even in weedy patches near roadways.

 • Mice.
-Mice may set up shop under the house in order to have easy access to food stores within your home.
+Mice may set up shop under the house to have easy access to food stores within your home.

 • Rats.
 Rats may create burrows under the house to access the food within easily.